kalidux/multi-repo-coordinator/README.md

 The use of `build.sh` and `test.sh` allows for a generic build and test process across multiple repositories, making it easier to integrate new repositories without modifying the workflow each time.

+### Automated PR merging

+The workflow includes an automated step to merge pull requests if tests pass.
+If the repository check (repo_check) is successful, it identifies the open pull request for the current branch and merges it using GitHub CLI `gh pr merge`.
+If the merge fails, the workflow posts a comment requesting an update to the branch before retrying the merge.

 ### Limitations and Future Improvements

-- **Merge Management**: Currently, the workflow does not handle the merge process, which needs to be implemented separately.

 - **Further Improvements**: There are several improvements and optimizations that can be added, such as handling merge conflicts, notifying when builds fail, and integrating more advanced testing pipelines.
+We need to revisit the matrix to avoid displaying unnecessary jobs that are not even executed

 ### Goal of the Workflow